btcpayserver/btcpayserver-doc/Apps.md

 [![BTCPay Crowdfunding](https://img.youtube.com/vi/tFbfyneDj88/mqdefault.jpg)](https://www.youtube.com/watch?v=tFbfyneDj88 "BTCPay crowdfunding")

 If you would like to provide digital or physical prodcuts to the backers of your crowdfunding campaign, you can [integrate WooCommerce store into it](FAQ/FAQ-Apps.md#how-to-integrate-woocommerce-store-into-a-btcpay-crowdfund-app).
+You can also set limits on contribution perks using the inventory feature.

 ## Payment Button
 Easily-embeddable HTML and highly-customizable payment buttons allow users to receive tips and donations.
 Online stores can also integrate payment buttons.
 When a site visitor clicks on the button, BTCPay displays the invoice.